goonhoggiusmaximus/Studio/README.md

-  EDIT: 2   so in the day or two i had to work on it, i added a few things. nothing much, just something simple
+  EDIT: 2   so in the day or two i had to work on it, i added a few things. nothing much, just something simple.

+  IMPORTANT NOTE!!
+WHEN YOU DOWNLOAD THE RAW FILE, RENAME THE END OF THE FILE FROM '.txt' TO '.html'